ema-marconato/NeSy-CL/README.md

-# Implementation of
+# Implementation of Neuro-Symbolic Continual Learning

 # IN PROGRESS!!

 # Updates soon!

-The model can be found in cool.py which can be integrated in the mammoth continual framework.
+COOL strategy can be found in cool.py